KugelschreiberY/SmartFlowerPot/README.md

 ## Instructions

 In this section we give a guideline how to build the flowerpot and set up the software.
-You don't have to stick to all steps necessarily, there are a lot of different implementations, especially concerning the circuit when you use another type of micro controller.
+You don't have to stick to all steps necessarily.
+There are a lot of different implementations, especially concerning the circuit when using another type of micro controller.

 ### Instructions for building the flower pot